-- Get some of Carolyn and Josh’s favorite holiday recipes as well as Carolyn’s “go-to” pie crust.
+- Our favorite favorite holiday recipes, as well as Carolyn’s “go-to” pie crust.

-- Why is sharing and giving thanks so important during this time?
+- Why sharing and giving thanks is so important this time of year.

-- What is “Mayflower Night” and some of the other family traditions that Carolyn and Josh have every Thanksgiving?
+- Explaining “Mayflower Night” and some of the other family traditions that we have every Thanksgiving.

-- What is on the menu for Thanksgiving this year at Josh and Carolyn’s house?
+- What is on the menu for Thanksgiving?

 - The importance of having extra butter on hand.